fredshone/caveat/README.md

 pip install --no-deps -e .
 ```

+Caveat is in development, hence an "editable" (`-e`) install is recommended.

 ### Jupyter Notebooks

-To run the example notebooks you will need to add a ipython kernel: `ipython kernel install --user --name=caveat`.
+To run the example notebooks you will need to add a ipython kernel into the mamba environemnt: `ipython kernel install --user --name=caveat`.

 ### Windoes and CUDA
 If you want to get a cuda enabled windows install you can try the following mamba create: